Bush Hog D4-10 Garden Tractor Restoration

 After over 2 1/2 years, she is finally completed.
 Took her to my local tractor show & came home with "Best of Show" trophy!
 I love this tractor, and my hard work paid off!
 I'll keep this tractor till someone buries me!

-- iron Mike, SamMC, tractorman1998 and 1 other said thanks
+- iron Mike, SamMC, tractorman1998 and 3 others have said thanks